 Unless stated otherwise, IBM MQ has not been specifically tested in Virtualization environments.
 IBM MQ Support is therefore unable to assist in issues related to configuration and setup, or issues that are directly related to the Virtualization environment itself.

 If issues arise that are related to the Virtualization environment, you might need to contact the Virtualization environment vendor for support.
 This statement also applies to shared root configurations, such as AIX LPARs and Solaris Zones.
 IBM MQ has not been adapted to exploit shared root Virtualization, so some configurations might not be achievable.

 Virtualization environments must also meet the disk requirements for IBM MQ data integrity.
 See the Disk Virtualization section below.

 Low-level hardware functionality that is intended to be transparent to applications, such as zSeries Integrated Facility for Linux (IFLs), POWER Simultaneous Multi-Threading (SMT), Micro-Partioning, or specific processor models, are typically not documented in the IBM MQ system requirements.
 Because these features are intended to be transparent to applications including IBM MQ, then unless documented otherwise they have no impact on the IBM MQ support position.
 In the event that issues arise that are specific to those environments, the support organization for those environments might need to be involved in problem diagnosis, and might require the issue to be recreated outside of those environments in order to progress the investigation.
 This is a standard problem diagnosis technique for narrowing down the root cause, and applies to all environments.

 File Systems on the Network and Disk Virtualization

-- When MQ forces a disk write, the data must be committed to disk before the call returns.
+- When IBM MQ forces a disk write, the data must be committed to disk before the call returns.